pavelerokhin/sparql/README.md

   - `politicians_implicit_siblings.txt`: This query retrieves information about Italian politicians' explicit siblings,
   - `politicians_subclasses.txt`: The SPARQL queries for items that have a "subclass of" relationship (direct or indirect) with the occupation or profession represented by wd:Q82955 (politician).
 In other words, it retrieves all the items that are either instances of Q82955 or instances of its subclasses based on the "subclass of" relationships defined in Wikidata;

-- `sendbox` folder contains various SPARQL query examples.
+- `sandbox` folder contains various SPARQL query examples.

 Jupyter `notebooks`: